nas5w/typeofnan-javascript-quizzes/content/questions/console-log-fetch/index.md

 answers:
   - 'The fetch function'
   - 'A reference error'
-  - 'It depends // correct'
+  - 'It depends on the environment you are in // correct'
 ---

 What gets logged when I try to log `fetch`?